ibm-cloud-docs/CDN/cors-and-cdn.md

             if ($request_method = 'GET') {

                 # Allows the browser to access data from this server during CORS,
-                # only if the request comes from a webpage from the following origin
+                # only if the request comes from a web page from the following origin
                 add_header 'Access-Control-Allow-Origin' 'https://www.example.com';
             }